patrickhulce/asyncronaut/README.md

 npm test
 ```

 This command will lint the code, check types, and then run all unit tests.
-If you prefer, you can run Jest in watch mode:
+If you prefer, you can run Jest in watch mode as you make changes:

 ```bash
 npm run test:watch